lkrryba/reading-journal/README.md

 1. 😇 **The Last Devil to Die** by Richard Osman ~ Thursday Murder Club's latest heartwarming mystery
 2. 🦕 **Dinosaurs: 10 Things You Should Know** by Dean R. Lomax ~ Fascinating facts about prehistoric giants
 3. 😈 **Faust Among Equals** by Tom Holt ~ Humorous take on demon bureaucracy
-4. 🕵️ **Triflers Need Not Apply** by Renee Patrick ~ 1930s Hollywood mystery with period glamour
+4. 🕵️ **Triflers Need Not Apply** by Camilla Bruce ~ The fascinating reimagining of the life and times of history's original female serial killer
 5. 💬 **Several People Are Typing** by Calvin Kasulke ~ Modern workplace comedy told entirely through messages
 6. 🌸 **Small Pleasures** by Clare Chambers ~ 1950s journalist discovers unexpected connections
 7. 🔪 **The Marlow Murder Club** by Robert Thorogood ~ Retiree's new calling as an amateur detective